greggubben/PhoneHomeBusyBox/Slider/README.md

 ![Breadboard Diagram](../images/Slider_Breadboard_Diagram.jpg)

 The following photo shows the puzzle initially created on the breadboard.
 The sliding potentiometers were having difficulty staying put in the breadboard so I had to solder them onto a perfboard to complete my testing.

 ![Breadboard picture of Slide into Home](../images/Slider_Breadboard.jpg)

+The Side into Home is soldered on to 2 boards sandwiched together and connected using 2 sets of headers.
+One set of headers is for reading the slider potentiometer values and the other is for controlling the corresponding LEDs on the sliders.
+The Arduino Nano is soldered on to a single 5cmx7cm 2.54mm double sided prototype PCB circuit board using headers.
+The connection to the bus is made at the top of the Arduino Nano using a 3 pin JST connector.
+The neopixel state indicator LED is connected using a 3 pin JST connector as well.
+A 2 pin JST connector is used to connect the voltmeter.
-This is slider fully soldered up.
-The slider potentiometers are sandwiched to the Arduino circuit board.
-Headers are used to connect the 2 boards.
-JST connectors are used connect the NeoPixel and meter.
-Another JST is used to connect the Arduino to the briefcase bus and the Controller.
+The slider potentiometers are soldered to a fiberglass perf board cut to the same size at the PCB prototype board used for the Arduino Nano.

 Top view of Soldered Slider<br>
 ![Picture of soldered Slide into Home](../images/Slider_Soldered_Top.jpg)